 Sidonians on other planets attempted to remain closely connected with one another to maintain their culture.
 The population still grew diffuse due to immigration laws that mandated only a certain number of these not-very-welcome sub-citizens were allowed within various principalities.
 Eventually even these numbers grew too many, and both neighbor planets limited immigration sharply.
 Sidonians were treated poorly and kept in inhospitable areas, their movements sharply regulated.

 Once again the Federation stepped in to mediate, but their efforts were not as successful this time.
 Both the remaining population on Sidonia and the neighbor planets were unable to negotiate a workable solution to the problem.
 Federation scientists worked with Sidonians to make their home planet more hospitable in an attempt to lengthen Sidonia's expected lifespan, with cloud seeding efforts semi-successful.
 However, most Sidonians had learned of ill-treatment of their diaspora by the other planets and grew wary of outsiders.

-The Onns continued to work on solutions to the breathing problem, and in 2256 they developed a concentrated respirator that would enable Sidonians to expand their horizons to Class M planets by allowing them to go nearly 48 hours before needing to have their cells replenished with the Bilitrium compound.
-The first person to use this new device was their daughter, Nia Onn (Ve'ne'ko'nia'onn), who as a gesture of good faith and in hopes of helping her people survive, tested the risky breathing apparatus by leaving her planet to join Starfleet Academy, the Federation having waived the necessity of becoming a citizen of the Federation in order to do so,
+The Onns continued to work on solutions to the breathing problem, and in 2256 they developed a concentrated respirator that would better enable Sidonians to expand their horizons to Class M planets by allowing them to go nearly 48 hours before needing to have their cells replenished with the Bilitrium compound.
+The first person to use this new device was their daughter, Nia Onn (Ve'ne'ko'nia'onn), who as a gesture of good faith and in hopes of helping her people survive, tested the risky breathing apparatus by leaving her planet to join Starfleet Academy, the Federation having waived the necessity of becoming a citizen of the Federation in order to do so.

 Status with the Federation